ajh1143/Decision_Tree_Classifier/README.md

 ## Performance Metrics

-It should be noted at the onset, that simple Decision Trees are highly prone to **overfitting**, leading to models which are **difficult to generalize**.
-One method of mitigating this potential risk is to engage in **pruning** of the tree, i.e., removing parts of the tree which confer no/low power to the model.
+It should be noted at the onset, that simple decision trees are highly prone to **overfitting**, leading to models which are **difficult to generalize**.
+One method of mitigating this potential risk is to engage in **pruning** of the tree, i.e., removing parts of the tree which confer too much specificity to the model.
 We will discuss methods of pruning shortly.

-A cautious interpretation of seemingly powerful results is encouraged.
+*A cautious interpretation of seemingly powerful results is strongly encouraged.

 **Goal**: Achieve the highest possible **accuracy**, while retaining the lowest **error rate**.